aqeeladil/docker-fundam/README.md

 There are three important things,

-1. docker build -> builds docker images from Dockerfile
+1. docker build -> builds docker images from Dockerfile (which base image to choose? what dependencies should be installed for the application to run? etc.)
 2. docker run   -> runs container from docker images
 3. docker push  -> push the container image to public/private regestries to share the docker images.